Story At-A-Glance

-After the Jewish Vocational Services (JVS) secured $1M in funding from the Department of Education, the group onboarded The Inland Empire Utilities Agency (IEUA/Agency)Â as a participant agency for IEWorks, a water/wastewater workforce development group developed by JVS to develop workforce for the Inland Empire water infrastructure.
+After the Jewish Vocational Services (JVS) secured $1M in funding from the Department of Education, the group onboarded The Inland Empire Utilities Agency (IEUA/Agency) as a participant agency for IEWorks, a water/wastewater workforce development group developed by JVS to develop a workforce for the Inland Empire water infrastructure.

-IEUA made the announcement in a press release last month.
+IEUA announced a press release last month.

-10 internships in IEUA Annually
+Ten internships in IEUA Annually

 The IEWorks program offers up to 10 intern positions in IEUA annually.
 JVS will manage and partially fund these internships.